 When someone makes a capital gain, it is added to their assessable income and may significantly increase the tax they need to pay when it comes to their personal annual income tax return.
-However, there are two exceptions to this rule, where the beneficiary sells the inherited property after two years; or if the inherited property is gifted to a beneficiary who lives outside of Australia.
+However, there are two exceptions to this rule, where the beneficiary sells the inherited property within two years of the deceased person’s date of death; or if the inherited property is gifted to a beneficiary who lives outside of Australia.
 More information about exemptions to capital gains tax can be found on the ATO website here.

 Capital gains tax can be complicated, so you may need to consult with an accountant or financial representative if you have any questions.
 You can also call the ATO on 13 28 61 or visit the ATO website, which also has some helpful information.

 Whether real estate was the deceased person’s principal place of residence or an investment property will impact the potential capital gains position of the deceased’s estate.
 If the deceased person’s home was sold during the estate administration process, it is likely that capital gains tax will not apply.
 This may change if the property was not the principal place of residence of the deceased.